stackbit-projects/mighty-eucalyptus-03a52/content/pages/index.md

   - type: hero_section
     title: Hi, I'm Erika.
     subtitle: >-
+      I help aspiring college

-      I work side-by-side with students to refine their writing, share their authentic voice, and create a literary product they are .
+      work side-by-side with students to refine their writing, share their authentic voice, and create a literary product they are .
     actions:
       - label: Contact Me
         url: /contact